-3.4 MariaDB for RHEL/CentOS
+3.4 MariaDB

 If you want to use OpenEMM with a MariaDB database, you have to install the database software before you install Python and the Python database driver for MariaDB.
+If MySQL is preinstalled on any of your servers, you have to remove it first before installing MariaDB.